-Well, let me explain the difference first.
-A Single Let doesn’t necessarily mean just one person, but one ‘tenancy’.
-Where you will typically have, an individual, couple or family renting one property solely.
+A single Let doesn’t necessarily mean just one person, but one ‘tenancy’ where you will typically have an individual, couple or family.

 Buy to Let – (Single Let)

 A single let is great for those wanting a generally low maintenance, less hassle and simpler investment.
 There is generally less time and work involved in sourcing and managing the tenant, but very often it will typically have a lower return and yield.

 I would usually recommend a two+ bedroom property for a single let, as a one-bed can be harder to re-sell, so you could limit your exit strategy.

 Also from a rental perspective, you may find properties with gardens will have tenants staying for longer as they are able to ‘grow’ into the property and won’t feel stifled like they might in a terrace with a small rear yard.

 The downside is the extra attention from possible first-time buyers for these garden properties, may bring the purchase price up in a buoyant market, which is why the ‘typical’ landlord often favours the terrace style house (with no garden) as the return on investment can be higher when you look at the hard figures.

 Multi Let’s (H.M.O’s)